Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Conclusions

 \section{Conclusions}

-This work presents a comprehensive study for the design of Piezoelectric Energy Harvesters for a bridge.
-The numerical PEH model is based on the Kirchhoff-love plate theory and the generalised Hamilton’s principle for electroelastic bodies.
-Also, a modal order reduction and an efficient time integration method based on Simulink ode45 solver is presented to estimate the voltage signal from an arbitrary input acceleration signal.
-The approach is validated against experimental measurements.
+This work presented a comprehensive study for the design of Piezoelectric Energy Harvesters for a bridge.
+The numerical PEH model was based on the Kirchhoff-Love plate theory and the generalised Hamilton’s principle for electroelastic bodies.
+The model was discretised by the isogeometric analysis and coupled with the Particle Swarm Optimisation algorithm.
+In order to reduce the computation burden, a Modal Order Reduction was performed.
+To estimate the voltage signal from an arbitrary input acceleration signal, efficient time integration based on Runge-Kutta method was used.
+Additional optimisation algorithm was applied to determine the optimal value of the electric resistance.
+The approach was validated against experimental measurements.

-Three shape optimisation problems and parametric studies was carried out to understand the behaviour of the PEH on a real bridge.
-From the studies, it was deducted that tuning the fundamental frequency of the device with one resonance frequency of the bridge does not result in the optimal configuration, if it is evaluated for different traffic passing events in the bridge.
-It reveals the importance of proposing an alternative methodology to perform design optimisation.

-For that purpose, an optimisation framework based on the bridge events is proposed to design a PEH, maximising the continuous power generation.
-The framework is performed in a real cable-stayed bridge.
+Preliminary investigations were carried out to understand the impact of considering different PEH designs on a real bridge.
+From the studies, it was deduced that tuning the fundamental frequency of the device with one resonance frequency of the bridge did not result in the optimal configuration if it was evaluated for different traffic events on the bridge.
+It revealed the importance of developing an alternative methodology to perform design optimisation.
+For that purpose, an optimisation framework based on the bridge events was proposed to design a PEH with maximum continuous power generation.
+The framework was applied to a real cable-stayed bridge.
 1000 traffic passing events and 100 time windows without events (of 30 seconds) were considered as a representative database of the bridge.
 The optimal configuration was achieved from the non-event windows due to the study case's specific bridge and traffic characteristics.

-The issue that is not delved into in this work, and would be interesting to explore in future works, is how the position of the PEH in the bridge affects the harvested energy.
-On the other hand, it would be interesting to extend the optimisation framework to the use of long time windows and compare its performance with respect to the use of (short) events in the bridge.